 Auckland, New Zealand | shannon@shannonnovak.com | www.shannonnovak.com | @shannon_novak_

 Novak founded the Safe Space Alliance, a global LGBTQI+ led nonprofit organisation that aims to help people identify, navigate, and create safe spaces for LGBTQI+ communities.
 Museums and galleries have joined from around the world including the Solomon R. Guggenheim Museum (New York City, New York, USA), MCA Denver (Denver, Colorado, USA), Institute of Contemporary Art (Boston, Massachusetts, USA), Remai Modern (Saskatoon, Saskatchewan, Canada), and Museum of London (London, United Kingdom).
-Novak also founded Velebit, a project that aims to grow safety in relationships between queer communities and emerging technologies.
+Novak also founded Velebit, a project that aims to grow safety in relationships with emerging technologies.

 Novak has developed work for national and international institutions, festivals, and public spaces, including the Auckland Art Gallery Toi o Tāmaki (Auckland, New Zealand), Queensland Art Gallery and Gallery of Modern Art (Brisbane, Queensland, Australia), Ningbo Museum of Art (Ningbo, China), Stanford University (Stanford, California, USA), Institute of Contemporary Art San José (San José, California, USA), The McKinney Avenue Contemporary (Dallas, Texas, USA), St. Lawrence University (Canton, New York, USA), and Georgia Museum of Art (Athens, Georgia, USA).